apollographql/router/examples/embedded/README.md

 It is possible to run the router outside the default bundled web server (Axum).

+> Note: The Apollo Router is made available under the Elastic License v2.0 (ELv2).
+This applies to its source code and all distributions, including any embedded usage.
+Read [our licensing page](https://www.apollographql.com/docs/resources/elastic-license-v2-faq/) for more details.

 ## Reasons to avoid this

 * Router APIs are not stable.
 You will effectively be making a fork of the Router.